 But this does not have to be the case: more and more people of quite normal means are using trusts to safeguard their finances.

 And trusts do not have to be complicated.
 Our specialist wills and probate solicitors handle all the legal matters, explaining the process to you in plain English – so you’re in control every step of the way.

-To find out more about how trusts can help you, contact Coles Miller Partner Stuart Bradford, 01202 673011.
+To find out more about how trusts can help you, contact Coles Miller Solicitor Anthony Weber, a Partner at the firm and head of our Wills & Probate Department.
+01202 673011.